It is not to angels that he has subjected the world to come, about which we are speaking. But there is a place where someone has testified:

 Psalm 8

 The eighth Psalm is one of praise to God for what he has done.
 In particular for God’s creation.
-And in it, David expresses wonder over man’s place within the creation.
-In the psalm, David marvels that God has made man a little lower than the angels, crowned him with glory, and make him ruler over all other living things.
+In it, David expressed wonder over man’s place within the creation.
+And, in the psalm, David marveled that God had made man a little lower than the angels, crowned him with glory, and made him ruler over all other living things.

 I believe this psalm looks back to Genesis 1:26-28 and God’s creation of humanity.
 In that creation, God commissioned humanity to rule over all of the other living creatures on the earth.
 I believe that David, when he wrote this psalm, surely had in mind the privilege and exalted position that God had given to humanity.
 But, like many other Old Testament passages, the New Testament author sees hints of the coming messiah.